JamieBort/Weight-Lifting-App/PROGRESS.md

 # PROGRESS.md

+NOTE - my workout app (not necessarily this one - maybe this one.
+I need to refresh my memory with it though.) needs to have at least two databases (or two tables).
+One for all of the exercises that can be added to a gym day/routine.
+And one for the routine itself, keeping track of the weight, reps, etc.

 ## Next Steps

 * Review the `old/` directory to make sure there isn't anything in there that I need.